HomeOur NewsletterStyle de VieCarte PostaleMarketplaceGalerieArchivesLinksContact UsSearch

 This trip to the edge of the city is a visit beyond the borders of France -- even beyond the borders of the Francophone world.
 Marianne, holding high her torch of civilization and light, lingers in the mind’s eye.
 To know Paris in all the facets of her richness, a visit to the Palais de Porte D’Orée is de rigueur.
 It is more than a visit to a monument — it is a visit to the edges of the French experience, to the world and mind of the early twentieth century, to the iconography of the 1930s, to a time when western culture was seen to shine like Marianne’s torch.
 And it will introduce you to the fascinating edges of a city in a constant process of self-transformation.
 So don’t stay in the center — go to the edge.

-Helen Vaughan Simpson, a director of Paris Dream Tours, has worked and lived part-time in Paris
+Helen Vaughan Simpson worked and lived part-time in Paris from the mid-1980s until recently.

 [Photos used in this article are the copyrighted property of Helen Vaughan Simpson]